Soul-Sneezer/IzerRaster/README.md

 # IzerRaster
 IzerRaster is a rasterizer.

+# Trello

+We used Trello in order to manage and organise our tasks during the development of the application.
+This is the [link](https://trello.com/b/ZR0p4Yfg/rasterizer) to our backlog creation.

 # User stories

 User stories are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.